Howie Epstein: The Heartbreakers

-Epstein did not start playing the bass until a couple of years before joining the Heartbreakers.
-He took a gig backing Del Shannon.
-While playing on a Shannon album that Tom Petty was producing (Drop Down And Get Me), Epstein impressed Petty with his ability.
-Consequently, when Ron Blair, who had been bassist with Tom Petty and The Heartbreakers since their inception in 1976, announced that he was quitting due to burnout from the band's heavy touring schedule, Epstein was recruited to replace him.
-"We all kind of thought Howie would get the job," says original Heartbreakers' drummer Stan Lynch.
-"He seemed to have a real good feeling for what we were doing.
-He's a good bass player, a real good singer, and he fit in real well."
-Epstein agreed that the transition of playing in these obscure bands to becoming part of a very popular, very established band was almost seamless.
-"It's been easier than I thought it would be.
-I was already familiar with most of their music just because I'm a fan of the Heartbreakers, so it wasn't like I was coming in cold."
+While playing on a Del Shannon album that Tom Petty was producing (Drop Down and Get Me), Epstein impressed Petty with his ability.
+Consequently, when Ron Blair, who had been bassist with Tom Petty and The Heartbreakers since the band's inception in 1976, announced that he was quitting due to burnout, Epstein was recruited to replace him.
+Epstein joined the band in late 1981.

-After joining the Heartbreakers, he started to take up bass and the band seriously.
-"I had a tendency to play real busy, from all the years of playing rhythm guitar".
-Epstein found a natural style, which he said emphasised "simplicity, playing in the pocket, getting into a steady groove.
+Epstein found a natural style, which he said emphasized "simplicity, playing in the pocket, getting into a steady groove.
 I've always considered myself a good team player and that's the way that the Heartbreakers operate.
 Everyone listens to what everyone else is doing musically."
+On September 1, 1982, Epstein made his live debut at the Santa Cruz Civic Auditorium in Santa Cruz, California, on the tour to promote the album, Long After Dark.

-On September 1, 1982, he made his live debut at the Santa Cruz Civic Auditorium in Santa Cruz, California, on the tour to promote the album, Long After Dark.
-Epstein was a member of the Heartbreakers until his departure due to his failing health caused by his heroin addiction.
-He made his final appearance with the band when they were inducted into the Rock and Roll Hall of Fame in March 2002.
+In 1990, Petty made the following comments about Epstein:

-Tom Petty commended Epstein on his collaborative efforts:
+In 2002, Epstein was fired from the band due to his substance addiction.
+He was replaced with the returning Ron Blair.
+He made his final appearance with the Heartbreakers when the band was inducted into the Rock and Roll Hall of Fame in March 2002.
+In later interviews, Petty admitted that Epstein's behavior had become unpredictable: "He was just degenerating on us to the point where we thought keeping Howie in the band was actually doing him more harm than getting rid of him.
+His personal problems were vast and serious".

 Collaborations

 Epstein played bass on recordings by Eric Andersen, Bob Dylan, Carlene Carter, Johnny Cash, John Hiatt, Stevie Nicks, Roy Orbison, Carl Perkins, John Prine, Linda Ronstadt, Del Shannon, The Textones, The Village People and Warren Zevon.

-He earned acclaim as a songwriter and a producer.
+Epstein earned acclaim as a songwriter and a producer.
 Epstein produced two albums for John Prine, 1991's The Missing Years, which won a Grammy Award for Best Contemporary Folk Recording, and Lost Dogs and Mixed Blessings.
-He also co-produced Eric Andersen's Memory Of The Future (1998) and Beat Avenue (2002).